Armanino Blog

 Start Preparing Now

 Now is the time to start getting ready for the new effective date of SAS 136.
-By preparing well ahead of time, you’ll be less likely to encounter unexpected obstacles once the provisions become effective.
+By preparing well ahead of regulatory compliance, you’ll be less likely to encounter unexpected obstacles once the provisions become effective.
 Contact our audit experts if you have additional questions or need support with your benefit plan options.

 Stay In Touch